 <p><b>When two individuals from different worlds and backgrounds decide to come together- it is work.</b></p><p><b>The call for perfection a two-way traffic and the compromises in-between are thoroughly negotiated that they- at best- produce a cosmetic relationship</b><br></p>

 All fairy tales have defining moments when the soft lips are about to the touch the slimy and ugly frog when the golden coach turns into a pumpkin and the stallions into measly mice.
 However, the untold story of happily-ever-after is a mundane mystery.
 I love how C.S.
-Lewis in The Chronicles of Narnia, where the Prince Caspian lives a fairly normal life with his wife the happily-ever-after, fighting, making-up, and fighting again-normal.
+Lewis in the Chronicles of Narnia, where the Prince Caspian lives a fairly normal life with his wife the happily-ever-after; fighting, making-up and fighting again-normal.
 Perfect partners are all we ever imagined.
 Tall, dark, handsome, caring, loving, funny, or beautiful, caring, understanding, respectful, curvaceous – or whatever you fancy.
-Additionally, they understand us and fulfill every economic, social, emotional, and spiritual need we have.
+Additionally, they understand us and fulfil every economic, social, emotional and spiritual need we have.